 What is anemometer sensor?

 Anemometer sensors can be grouped by their design and how they work.
 The types include mechanical sensors, like propeller and wind cup sensors.
-Other types are hot air sensors, Pitot tubes, and ultrasonic sensors, which use sound principles.
+Other types are hot air sensors, Pitot tube anemometers, and ultrasonic sensors, which use sound principles.

 How anemometer sensors work: